annaannaA33/Discord-bot-with-a-REST-API/README.md

-Discord Bot with REST API
+# Discord Bot with REST API

 This project is a Discord bot with a REST API, capable of sending congratulatory messages with GIFs and managing related data.

-Setup Instructions
+### Setup Instructions

-1. Install Dependencies
+###  1. Install Dependencies
-   After cloning the repository, navigate to the project folder and install the necessary dependencies: npm install
+   >After cloning the repository, navigate to the project folder and install the necessary dependencies:
+   >npm install

-2. Configure Environment Variables
+###  2. Configure Environment Variables
-   Create a .env file from the .env.example(Copy .env.example to .env)
+   >Create a .env file from the .env.example(Copy .env.example to .env)

-Fill in the required values:
+>Fill in the required values:

 FALLBACK_GIF_URL: fallback GIF
 (Since this project is educational, I’ve included this default fallback GIF URL for simplicity and ease of use.)